samvv/mage/README.md

  - 🚀 Full support for Python typings.
 Avoid runtime errors while building your language!
  - ➕ Add your own languages through the use of a powerful template engine!

 👀 Mage is written in itself.
-Check out the [generated code][1] of our Python generator!
+Check out the [generated code][1] of part of our Python generator!

 Here is the status of the various languages supported by Mage: